-The Global Open Access Portal (GOAP), funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information around the world.
-For countries that have been more successful implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
+The Global Open Access Portal (GOAP) funded by the Governments of Colombia, Denmark, Norway, and the United States Department of State, presents a current snapshot of the status of Open Access (OA) to scientific information in 158 countries worldwide.
+For countries that have been more successful in implementing Open Access, the portal highlights critical success factors and aspects of the enabling environment.
 For countries and regions that are still in the early stages of Open Access development, the portal identifies key players, potential barriers and opportunities.

 At a glance, the portal provides an overview of the framework surrounding Open Access in UNESCO Member States by focusing on:

-- where mandates for institutional deposits and funding organization have been put into place;
+- Where mandates for institutional deposits and funding organizations have been put into place;

-The portal provides a high-level view of the Open Access environment and is not designed to provide an inventory of repositories, OA journals, and other associated initiatives.
-The primary target audience includes policy-makers, advocates, and delegates from national, regional, and non-governmental organizations as well as members of the OA community.
-The Portal aims at being the first destination of information seekers on OA.
-It is also supplemented by a Community of Practice through the exiting online platform “WSIS Knowledge Communities”.
+The portal provides a high-level view of the Open Access environment and is not designed to provide an inventory of repositories, Open Access journals, and other associated initiatives.
+The primary target audience includes policy-makers, advocates and delegates from national, regional and Non-Governmental Organizations (NGOs) as well as members of the Open Access community.
+The Portal aims at being the first destination of information seekers on Open Access.
+It is also supplemented by a Community of Practice through the existing online platform “WSIS Knowledge Communities”.
 The GOAP is a knowledge portal that has the following features:

-- Key organizations engaged in OA in Member States
+- Key organizations engaged in Open Access in Member States;

-- Important publications on OA coming from different regions of the world
+- Important publications and blog posts on Open Access coming from different regions of the world;

-- Critical assessment of major barriers to OA in each country
+- Critical assessment of major barriers to Open Access in each country;

-- Potential of OA in UNESCO Member States
+- Potential of Open Access in UNESCO Member States;

-- Links to OA initiatives in the world
+- Links to Open Access initiatives in the world.

 All country and region description pages in the Global Open Access Portal are available under CC-BY-SA IGO 3.0.Back to top